Vietanh-Vu/BookingHotelManagement/README.md

 2. Build the database:

-- Start the SQL server and build the database using the data (data, trigger and function) provided in the `database` folder.
+- Start the SQL server and build the database using the `BookingHotelManagement.bak` file or `BookingHotelManagement.sql` provided in the `database` folder.
 - Update the database connection configuration in the `connectDB.js` file.

   ```javascript